About us

 We can say that the mutual knowing between Italy and China has its roots in a distance past.
 In fact, it is certain that, at the moment of the coronation of Emperor Augustus (Rome, 117-138 AD), some Celestial Empire-“sent” (Han dynasty) were present.
 The strong and frequent relationships between Italy and China relied on an important documentation that crosses several ages and reaches its climax with the stays of Marco Polo and Matteo Ricci.

-Since then, Italy-China relationships and collaborations are an ongoing and multifaceted realty, that the Institute has devoted and keeps devoting an attentive haste, with mutual exchanges at each level, in order to reaffirm a profitable friendship through different activities.
+Since then, Italy-China relationships and collaborations are an ongoing and multifaceted realty, that the Institute has devoted and keeps devoting an attentive haste, with mutual exchanges at each level, in order to reaffirm a profitable friendship through different activities, also thanks to the appointment of the new President, Maria Rosa Azzolina.